Managing HPE Zerto Software: Setup, Protection, and Recovery

 After completing this course, you should be able to:

-• Articulate the top use cases Zerto supports and what architectures are needed for each use case
+• Articulate the top use cases HPE Zerto supports and what architectures are needed for each use case

 • Protect virtual machines replicating locally and to a secondary peer site